-Michigan's second most popular tourist attraction ... the world’s best sculpture park … one of the world's 100 most visited art museums ... one of the Top 30 Must-See Museums on the planet.
+Michigan's second most popular tourist attraction ... the country's best sculpture park … one of the world's most visited art museums ... one of the Top 30 Must-See Museums on the planet.
 These are just some of the accolades earned by Frederik Meijer Gardens & Sculpture Park since it opened in 1995.
-No trip to Grand Rapids is complete without a visit to FMG!
+No trip to Grand Rapids is complete without a visit to this breathtaking oasis of art and nature!

 Frequently Asked Questions